elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-unicast-transmission-and-how-does-it-differ-from-broadcast-and-multicast-transmissions.md

 url: /learn/computer-science/questions/what-is-unicast-transmission-and-how-does-it-differ-from-broadcast-and-multicast-transmissions
 score: -1.0
 related_article1:
-    id: 165698
+    id: 165696
-    title: Describe the prefix and address range of Class B IPv4 addresses.
+    title: >-
+        Identify special use IPv4 addresses and their purposes, including network, broadcast, loopback, and link-local addresses.
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-prefix-and-address-range-of-class-b-ipv4-addresses
+    url: /learn/computer-science/questions/identify-special-use-ipv4-addresses-and-their-purposes-including-network-broadcast-loopback-and-linklocal-addresses
 related_article2:
-    id: 165691
+    id: 165687
-    title: Why is the subnet mask important in determining the number of hosts in a network?
+    title: >-
+        What is a subnet mask, and how does it define the network and host portions of an IPv4 address?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-the-subnet-mask-important-in-determining-the-number-of-hosts-in-a-network
+    url: /learn/computer-science/questions/what-is-a-subnet-mask-and-how-does-it-define-the-network-and-host-portions-of-an-ipv4-address
 related_article3:
-    id: 165698
+    id: 165688
-    title: Describe the prefix and address range of Class B IPv4 addresses.
+    title: >-
+        Explain the binary representation of a subnet mask and how it divides the network.
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-prefix-and-address-range-of-class-b-ipv4-addresses
+    url: /learn/computer-science/questions/explain-the-binary-representation-of-a-subnet-mask-and-how-it-divides-the-network
 related_article4:
-    id: 165696
+    id: 165687
-    title: Identify special use IPv4 addresses and their purposes, including network, broadcast, loopback, and link-local addresses.
+    title: >-
+        What is a subnet mask, and how does it define the network and host portions of an IPv4 address?
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-special-use-ipv4-addresses-and-their-purposes-including-network-broadcast-loopback-and-linklocal-addresses
+    url: /learn/computer-science/questions/what-is-a-subnet-mask-and-how-does-it-define-the-network-and-host-portions-of-an-ipv4-address
 related_article5:
-    id: 165687
+    id: 165702
-    title: What is a subnet mask, and how does it define the network and host portions of an IPv4 address?
+    title: >-
+        How does classless IPv4 addressing utilize the subnet mask, and what is its current usage in networks?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-a-subnet-mask-and-how-does-it-define-the-network-and-host-portions-of-an-ipv4-address
+    url: /learn/computer-science/questions/how-does-classless-ipv4-addressing-utilize-the-subnet-mask-and-what-is-its-current-usage-in-networks
 ---

 &nbsp;